Jonne/jonne.github.io/_posts/2019-07-19-sitecore-commerce-security-explained.md

 Identity Server provides a GetToken HTTP endpoint that accepts the sitecore credentials and returns a bearer token.
 This token can be used to communicate with the engine.
 The GetToken endpoint is mostly used by automated scripts or by the postman scripts that are part of the commerce SDK.

 ### Authorize
 This endpoint is used by the business tools.
 When the user opens the business tools, the user is redirected to the authorize endpoint of Identity Server, which shows a login page.
-After the user has successfuly entered credentials, the user is redirected to the business tools with the access token as a query parameters.
+After the user has successfully entered credentials, the user is redirected to the business tools with the access token as a query parameters.
 That token can then be used by the business tools to access the commerce engine.

 ![Authentication overview](/assets/images/sxc9-security/overview.jpg))

 # Authorization
-The commerce engine determines what client can access what functionality is based on a roles and controller actions.
+Authorization in the commerce engine is based on uses roles and controller actions.
 This is configured in the `Core.ControllerMethodRoles.PolicySet-1.0.0.json` policy file, which content contains elements that look like the following:

 ``` JSON
       {